rbifulco/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

-Roberto Bifulco leads the Intelligent Software Systems (ISS) group at the NEC Laboratories Europe, in Heidelberg (Germany).
+I lead the **Intelligent Software Systems** (ISS) group at the *NEC Laboratories Europe*, in Heidelberg (Germany).
-His main research contributions are in the field of high-performance networked systems, especially for the broadband network infrastructure.
+My main research contributions are related to the design and implementation of computer systems, with a focus on networking.
-His current research interests include efficient heterogeneous systems, networked systems analysis and sustainable edge computing.
+I am also generally interested in the design of computer architectures and programming models, and in the monitoring and analysis of complex networked systems' behavior.
+Before joining NEC in 2012, I worked with startups and SMEs in cloud and IoT fields, with relevant work focused on the design of SMEs IT infrastructure virtualization, vehicle fleet monitoring and scalable video-audio sensor data collection.
+I hold a Ph.D. from the oldest state-supported higher education institution in the world: the University of Napoli "Federico II" (Italy).

-Roberto's expertise is complemented by a formidable group of colleagues in the ISS group, covering a larger spectrum of topics ranging from high-performance computing systems to specialized operating systems for cloud servers and embedded devices.
+In the ISS group, I am lucky to work with a formidable group of colleagues that cover a larger spectrum of topics, including high-performance computing systems, specialized operating systems for cloud servers and embedded devices, software-defined networking and network data analysis.